Yes I know the title may seem a little stupid but I’m still proud of it. And I’m Austrian so I may do that.

 So it’s heavy, it has a rather pointless display and it has no exposure compensation dial but I have to have it and here is why:

 This camera has the most amazing shutter of all cameras I have ever used.
 If you like a mechanical shutter sound you have to look elsewhere because this camera is practically silent.
 It’s so silent that I don’t see the point of the electronic shutter anymore except for ultrashort shutter speeds.
 At first I didn’t even recognise that the shutter fired.
-I admit that Yodobashi is a noisy place but this thing is really silent.
-You can shoot in a library and nobody would recognise.
+I admit that Yodobashi camera is a noisy place but that thing is really quiet.
+You could shoot it in a library and nobody would recognise it.
 A street shooters dream.
-It’s almost as quiet as the X100.
+It’s almost as quiet as the X100 cameras but those have a leaf shutter.

 Now I hope I can get over the weight or that Fuji brings out an X Pro-3 with that shutter, shutter button and IBIS before my next vacation.